 Grants to support activities that build the Victorian Jewish community's resilience, wellbeing, and social cohesion.

-Primary mental health care for any south east Melbourne resident impacted by the Bondi Beach attack.
+Primary mental health care for anyone who lives, works or studies in south east Melbourne impacted by the Bondi Beach attack.

-In April 2026, SEMPHN commissioned Relationship Matters and Connect My Mind to provide primary mental health care to any south east Melbourne resident affected by the Bondi Beach attack, regardless of faith or background.
+In April 2026, SEMPHN commissioned Relationship Matters and Connect My Mind to provide primary mental health care to people in the south east Melbourne affected by the Bondi Beach attack, regardless of faith or background.

 The funding aims to provide timely, accessible psychological support, including help navigating available mental health services, to individuals impacted by the Bondi Beach attack, the Middle East crisis, and broader community trauma.

-The combination of Relationship Matters’ established, face-to-face services for the local government areas of Glen Eira and Frankston, and the flexible telehealth services offered by Connect My Mind, aims to provide broad and comprehensive mental health support across the entire south east Melbourne region.
+The combination of Relationship Matters’ established, face-to-face services and the flexible telehealth services offered by Connect My Mind aims to provide broad and comprehensive mental health support across the entire south east Melbourne region.

 Commissioned services